codeIIEST/Algorithms/Competitive Coding/Dynamic Programming/Rod Cutting/Rod Cutting_Readme.md

 Here price array stores the price of rod of different lengths.eg:price[3] stores the price of rod of length 4.

-Using the temp array we are building the solution using the best value of smaller cases(sub-problems). temp[i][j] stores the maximum price  that can be obtained if we had rod of length j and at cuts of at max length i were allowed.
+Using the temp array we are building the solution using the best value of smaller cases(sub-problems). temp[i][j] stores the maximum price  that can be obtained if we had rod of length j and cuts of at max length i were allowed.

 Using his technique we are bringing the time complexity down from exponential (as in case of brute force solution) to polynomial.